julianlegouic/TipQuant/README.md

 - **displacements.npy**: an array of array of size `(n_frames - step)` where each array contains the displacement of the membrane at each point on the curvilinear abscissa at a frame
 - **data.csv**: dataframe with `n_frames - step` rows containing the following columns:
   - area_growth: area of the difference between the pollen tube at step `t` and the pollen tube at step `t + 1`
-  - cytoplasm_intensity_mean: mean intensity inside the mask defined by region (B or C)
+  - cytoplasm_intensity_mean: mean intensity inside the mask defined by region (only C)
   - tip_size: the size of the tip defined by the distance between its two extremities
   - growth_vec_x,y: the x, y coordinates of the main growth direction at step `t` (computed from `t` to `t + step` with step defined by the parameter `tip.step`)
   - tip_x,y: the x, y coordinates of the tip